Fred Armisen

 BirthdayDec 4, 1966

-BiographyFereydun Robert Armisen (born December 4, 1966) is an American actor, comedian, musician, and writer.
+BiographyFereydun Robert Armisen (born December 4, 1966) is an American comedian, actor, musician, and television writer.
 With his comedy partner Carrie Brownstein, he co-created and co-starred in the IFC sketch comedy series Portlandia.
 He also co-created and starred in the mockumentary IFC series Documentary Now! and the Showtime comedy series Moonbase 8.

 Armisen has acted in comedy films, including EuroTrip, Melvin Goes to Dinner, The Ex, and The Dictator.
 He is also notable for his guest-star appearances in television shows such as 30 Rock, Parks and Recreation, Brooklyn Nine-Nine, New Girl, Broad City, Unbreakable Kimmy Schmidt, Difficult People, The Last Man on Earth, Toast of Tinseltown, Our Flag Means Death, Curb Your Enthusiasm, Modern Family, and Barry.